 Pownal’s proximity to nearby Bennington and Williamstown, Massachusetts, makes it a near-perfect destination — It has all the benefits of rural living, without being in the middle of nowhere.

 I was lucky enough to escape to this perfect Southern Vermont vacation rental in Pownal for a mid-week retreat.
-Because I live in nearby Bennington, I’ll have to call this little getaway a staycation.
 I packed up my favorite traveling companion, Flynnie the Labrador, and headed into the hills on a Tuesday afternoon.